 Google's value for your page, and it's not what you see on a tool or your toolbar, as that isn't updated frequently enough to reflect the true value.

-B - Backlink Profile, Blog Network, Bing, Blekko, Bait
+B – Backlink Profile, Bait, Bing, Blekko, Blog Network, Broken Links

 A term used to describe the links coming into a site from sources other than the site itself.